 The premiums are fixed, so everyone and anyone can buy it at the same price.
 This is worth mentioning because previously — back when there were more dengue-focused plans offered in Singapore — some insurers priced their policies according to your residential address.
 So if you live in a “red” cluster zone, then “good game” liao.

 However, dengue-specific coverage may be an overkill for most.
 If you’ve never been the kind to read the fine print, it may surprise you that most personal accident insurance plans actually already cover dengue fever (and other mosquito-transmitted viruses).
-Here are some providers to consider:

 Measures to prevent dengue fever